spack/spack-tutorial/tutorial_environments.rst

 `packages.yaml <https://spack.readthedocs.io/en/latest/build_settings.html#build-settings>`_ have also been discussed.

-This section of the tutorial introduces **Spack Environments**, which allow segregating packages installed in one environment from those of others.
-The goal is to provide users with *virtual environments* similar to those of other commonly used tools (e.g., Python) while allowing common installations to be seamlessly shared.
+This section of the tutorial introduces **Spack Environments**, which allow separating packages installed in one environment from those of others.
+The goal is to provide users with *virtual environments* similar to those supported by other commonly used tools (e.g., Python) while allowing common installations to be seamlessly shared.
+They are also intended to be easily shared and re-used by others and across systems.

 Administering properly configured software involving lots of packages and or varying configuration requirements (e.g., different implementations